Powered by Blogger.

 Watercolour Postcards

 I love to paint.
-I first learnt about the different mediums when i was at school and since then i have always had some form of paint project on the go at any one time.
+I first learnt about the different mediums when I was at school and since then I have always had some form of paint project on the go at any one time.

-But for those of you who have never picked up a brush, i can imagine it would be quite daunting.
+But for those of you who have never picked up a brush, I can imagine it would be quite daunting.
 That's why I've created a kind of tutorial to show just how simple it can be to create something pretty no matter how little skill you may have to start with.

 I've decided to go with watercolour as its my favourite and in my opinion, less traumatic to use if your not used to painting.

 Now there are many different brands and types of watercolour paints available.
-If you are just starting out i recommend a pallet of watercolour pans.
+If you are just starting out I recommend a pallet of watercolour pans.
 This will give you a good selection of colours and should you decide your not keen on painting, its not going to break the bank.
 You can get a nice set of basic pans for around £5.00.

 I used my own personal pans (a mix of brands) as well as my brushes.